Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

-We also probe a much higher halo mass selection of $1.2\times 10^{12}$ M$_{\odot}$ with a lower density down-sampling of 0.001 $h^{3}$ cMpc$^{-3}$, and find comparable though slightly worse constraints (likely due to Poisson noise introduced from the lower density).
-We take the tightest constraints from our dark matter selections as the `best' throughout this work.

 Of the SC-SAM galaxy property selections we test, stellar mass can be expected to give the tightest cosmological constraints.
 The stellar and halo masses of galaxies are the most correlated of the selections we probe, meaning the tight constraints from halo mass clustering will likely also be seen somewhat in stellar mass.
+As with halo mass, a low-threshold mass selection and higher down-sampling density yields the tightest constraints on cosmology, and nearly exactly what the halo mass `best-case' selection found: errors of 4.7-6.7\% for $\Omega_{\text{M}}$ and 3-5\% for $\sigma_8$ (LFI, rMSE respectively).
+Figure \ref{fig:SAMmstarBest} presents these best constraints our neural networks find on $\Omega_{\text{M}}$ and $\sigma_8$, using stellar mass selections.